SverreWisloff/SunEclipticAnalog/README.md

 - VS Code: Ctrl + Shift + P: `Monkey C`

 ## Log
+- 20241209: Develop with only Fenix 7 pro, excl other watches.
+- 20241207: Established class UiAnalog. a class with functionality for drawing an analog clock face, such as clock hands
 - 20241206: New small fonts
 - 20241205: working on getpos().
 The Connect-API is buggy...
 - 20241204: Get the position getpos()